AshwinShetty3/Advanced-File-Folder-Encryption/README.md

  - curl

 ✅ Features
+- Email Integrated with Endpoint(Formspree)
 - Encryption and Decryption for both file and folder
-- Email is sent with the password on successfully encryption
+- Email is sent with the password on successfully encryption (file/folder name with password)
 - Password is never stored
-- Integrated with email(Formspree)

 ## Setup